TOMToolkit/tom_base/docs/observing/observation_module.rst

 Linking to a facility detail page
 ---------------------------------
+TOMToolkit typically interacts with observation facilities to submit requests to observe a specific target.
+Observation request forms are typically accessed via buttons on the Observe tab of the target detail page for the target being observed.
+When a TOM needs to interact with an observation facility for reasons that are not target specific, a "facility detail" page can be specified.
+For example, the Canada France Hawaii telescope (CFHT) facility detail page allows a TOM to sync target data with the CFHT P2 tool.
+This precludes having to visit every target's detail page to sync its data.
+The faciliity class attribute ``detail_url_name`` supplies the URL of its facility detail page.

-A facility may set ``detail_url_name`` to the namespaced Django URL name of a page describing the facility.
+A facility may set ``detail_url_name`` to the namespaced Django URL name of a page that presents general, non-target-specific funcionality.
 Facilities that set it appear in the navbar **Facilities** dropdown, linked to that page:

 .. code:: python